 Here, we will discuss 4 simple methods to copy same value in multiple cells in Excel.
 For demonstration, we have used a dataset having Book Name, Author, and In Stock columns which are for a book collection.
 We will copy and paste data in Author and In Stock columns.

-1. Use Fill Handle to Copy Same Value in Multiple Cells
+1. Using Fill Handle to Copy Same Value in Multiple Cells in Excel

 Consider an example where we have a dataset containing the names of some books in the column “Book Name”, authors of these books are in the “Author” column and their available stock is given in the “In Stock” column.
 Some cells in the Author column and Stock columns are blank.
 We need to fill those blank cells using the Fill Handle feature.
 Follow the given steps.

 - Let’s copy the Author’s name Agatha Christie from Cell C5 up to C10. first, select Cell C5 and take the mouse cursor to the lower right corner of the cell.
 The cursor will change to a (+) icon.